 What to Expect

-You will have approximately 4 hours and 15 minutes to complete 185 questions on a computer.
-After about 2 hours, there is a mandatory 10-minute break.
-Thirty-five of the questions on the exam are pretest questions and will not affect the student's score.
+You will have approximately 6 hours to complete 250 questions on a computer.
+There are two optional ten minute scheduled breaks.
+Fifty of the questions on the exam are pretest questions and will not affect the student's score.
 However, there is no way of knowing which items are pretest questions so students should answer each question as though it counts.

 Your NAPLEX Score